soltheaeon/mlops/docs/setup.md

 - The desired solution is not technically feasible
 - The leap into production does not succeed
 - Success criteria are not defined

+Throughout this module, we will address all of these challenges.

 ## Git repositories